Anil Kant

-Anil Kant is an Indian Police Service (I.P.S.) officer.
-He is the State Police Chief and Director General of Police (DGP) of the Kerala State Police.
+Anil Kant, a retired Indian Police Service (I.P.S.) officer, served as the State Police Chief and Director General of Police of Kerala.
 He was the former Road Safety Commissioner in Kerala.
 He is the first Dalit officer on the chief post in the police department of Kerala.
 Kant is from Delhi.

 Education

 Kant holds a Master's degree in Political science.

 Personal life

-Kant is married to Preeta Harit and has a son Rahul.He is son of Late Rumal Singh and Sankuntala.
+Kant is married to Preeta Harit and has a son Rohan.
+He is son of Late Rumal Singh and Shankuntala.

 Career

 Kant is a 1988 batch IPS officer.
 He started his career in the Kerala cadre as an assistant superintendent in Kalpetta, in Wayanad district.
 He also served in Thiruvananthapuram rural and Railway in the same position.
-Provided distinguished services as Kochi City Commissioner and SP in Malappuram, Ernakulam, as also served in State Crime Branch and Special Branch as IG.
+Provided distinguished services as Kochi City Police Commissioner and SP in Malappuram, Ernakulam, as also served in State Crime Branch and Special Branch as IG.

-He also served as the chief of Vigilance and Anti-Corruption Bureau, Prisons and Correctional Services and Fire Force.
+He also served as the chief of Vigilance and Anti-Corruption Bureau, Prisons and Correctional Services and Fire and Rescue Services.

 Prior to being appointed as the DGP of the Kerala Police, he served as Road Safety Commissioner.
 He was chosen by Pinarayi Vijayan, the Chief Minister of Kerala, after a cabinet meeting.

+Notably, Kant made history as the first Dalit officer to hold the esteemed chief post within the Kerala police department.